Deep BSVIEs Parametrization and Learning-Based Applications: Numerical Solution of RBSVIEs

-To approximate the solution of the reflected backward stochastic Volterra integral equation (RBSVIE), we employ a neural network-based method trained using the same architecture and hyperparameters described in Section \ref{sec:numerical_implementation}, where we detailed the general learning setup for BSVIEs.
+To approximate the solution of the RBSVIE, we employ a neural network-based method trained using the same architecture and hyperparameters described in Section \ref{sec:numerical_implementation}, where we detailed the general learning setup for BSVIEs.
 The training follows Algorithm \ref{algo:RBSVIE}, which handles the presence of the reflection term.

 The simulation is carried out on a uniform time grid with \( N = 50 \) time steps.
 The forward geometric Brownian motion is generated using the Euler-Maruyama scheme.
 The backward processes \( Y(t) \), \( Z(t,s) \), and the action of the penalization field approximating the reflection \( K(t,s) \) are learned simultaneously through the neural representation, trained over multiple trajectories.